Luigi’s D’Italia Kitchen Nightmares Update – Still Open in 2023?

 Is Luigi’s D’Italia still open after Kitchen Nightmares?

-As of 2023, Luigi’s D’Italia is still open and serving customers under the same ownership that you saw on the episode.
+As of my most recent check, Luigi’s D’Italia is still open and serving customers under the same ownership that you saw on the episode.

 However, it’s doing so at a new location, as they closed the Luigi’s D’Italia Anaheim CA location that you saw on TV and reopened in Fullerton, CA in September 2017.